The 14th Legion

 Because of Barbarus's toxic environment, the Death Guard took great pride in their resistance to poisons, disease, and mortality in general.
 This fascination led them to worship the Chaos god Nurgle and in return he infests their armour with pestilence and disease, and elevated Mortarion to a Daemon Prince.”

 Before reading the excellent Horus Heresy Novel “ Flight of the the Eisenstein” I always disliked the Death Guard.
 To be honest the whole Chaos gods - and the Lord of Decay in particular - idea of 40K is not appealing at all to me.
 The Horus Heresy books changed that a lot.
 I really liked the way Garro acted and even more in the following short stories centred on him.

 So when Forge World previewed the Death Shroud Terminators I was hooked.
 So time for a start - 1st test mini painted.

 I will use the minis also when playtesting my Victory Decision SciFi rules, so expect a lot more in the next months.

 I was also positively surprised how well the HH Marines Mk III scales up next to a Forge World Imperial Guard.
 The Marine DOES look big enough!

 Nathaniel Garro wearing a mixture of Mk II and IV armour and his sword libertas.
 Some info on the mini: it is of course based on the SM mini from the Master of the Chapter box.
 Since the PF would be not fitting and Garro often wears Mk IV armour I used a suitable hand and helmet.
 I then added an Aquila to a MkIV backpack and repositioned the head.
 The idea is to have him wear a prototype armour.

-The first half squad is now finished; one Marine carries the Nuncio-vox, one the Legion Vexilla.
+The first half squad; one Marine carries the Nuncio-vox, one the Legion Vexilla.